f5devcentral/nginx-one-lab/docs/README.md

     ```

 1. You will see that there is a message below the editor: *"1 recommendation found for /etc/nginx/conf.d/demo.conf
 Security - Error: stub_status should have access control list defined"*.
 Why?
 NGINX One includes a configuration advisor and it identified that exposing the **stub_status** endpoint open to all users is considered a security risk.
-We can remediate this by adding an ACL to the **/nginx_status** location block to only allow the UDF blueprint network and NGINX Agent (running locally on the instance) to access the stub status endpoint.
+We can remediate this by adding an ACL to the **/nginx_status** location block to only allow the lab environment networks and NGINX Agent (running locally on the instance) to access the stub status endpoint.

     ![config warning](media/lab3-4.png)